 Pennsylvania Route 12 is a smaller highway in the state covering a mere 9 miles through Berks County in eastern Pennsylvania.
 This road begins at U.S Route 222 and ends at a junction with Pennsylvania Route 662 in Ruscombmanor Township.
 While this road may not cut across the state as other state routes do, Pennsylvania Route 12 is a four-lane freeway, which is sometimes called the Warren Street Bypass.
 Along with being a four-lane highway this road intersects with several other roads including Pennsylvania 183, Pennsylvania 61, and U.S 222.

 If you have been in an accident on Pennsylvania Route 12 then you need an experienced team of attorneys at your side.
 The attorney’s of Reiff Law Firm’s The Truck Accident Team have over 100 years of combined award-winning experience in representing innocent victims who were catastrophically injured or killed in truck accidents.
-We are creative thinkers who know exactly where to look for the kind of evidence that can win complicated truck accident cases.

 Vehicle Defects Leading to Truck Accidents